GregTechCE/GregTech/README.md

 ## Installation

-GTCE requires JEI for it's recipes and will not load without it.
+GTCE requires JEI for its recipes and will not load without it.

 ## Issues